-The up to date seal of Madagascar was designed in 1993 and has been used since then continously.
-It shows the outlines oft he country in red colour in the middle of a white circle, below this is a stylized zebu head on an equally stylized rice field.
-The zebu and the rice field stand for the two most important nourishments and economic goods of the Malagasy people, while the travelers‘ tree emphasizes the uniqueness and high biodiversity of the country.
-The seal background is bright yellow, and enframed by the logo „Repoblikan’i Madagasikara“, which simply means Republic of Madagascar.
+Madagascar’s current seal was designed in 1993 and has been in use in this form throughout.
+It shows the outlines of the country in red color within a white circle, below is a stylized zebu head on an equally stylized rice field.
+The silhouette of the country is framed by the leaves of the travellers’ tree.
+The zebu and the rice fields represent the two most important food and economic resources of the Madagascans, while the tree of travellers emphasizes the uniqueness of the country and its high biodiversity.
+Everything is located on a bright yellow background, and is framed by the writing Repoblikan’i Madagasikara, which simply means Republic of Madagascar.

-At the lower margin, there are the words „Tanindrazana – Fahafahana – Fandrosoana“, which means fatherland, freedom and development.
-Since Madagascar still pro forma claims sovereignty over the nearby islands Grande Glorieuse, Ile du Lys, Roches Vertes and Tromelin, those islands are depicted in the national seal besides the Malagasy map.
+At the bottom of the seal are the words Tanindrazana – Fahafahana – Fandrosoana, which in English means homeland, freedom and development.
+As Madagascar continues to claim pro forma sovereignty over the nearby islands of Grande Glorieuse, Ile du Lys, Roches Vertes and Tromelin, the islands are shown in the seal of the country next to the Malagasy map.